-STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE FROM 5.1.12.B.2.A
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR VARIANCE FROM TABLE 5.3.1

-- (a) The requested variance will not adversely affect the public health, safety or welfare. - STAFF: The requested variance will not adversely affect public health, safety or welfare as the decreased setback will not create a visual obstruction or impact sight lines. - (b) The requested variance will not alter the essential character of the general vicinity. - STAFF: The requested variance will not alter the essential character of the general vicinity as the setbacks along S English Station Road are not uniform. - (c) The requested variance will not cause a hazard or nuisance to the public. - STAFF: The requested variance will not cause a hazard or nuisance to the public as the affected structure will be constructed according to building code, including all fire codes. - (d) The requested variance will not allow an unreasonable circumvention of the zoning regulations. - STAFF: The requested variance will not allow an unreasonable circumvention of zoning regulations as the requested setback would still provide the minimum required front yard in the proposed zoning district and form district, and the setbacks along S English Station Road are not uniform such that the reduced setback will be very noticeable to the public right-of-way.
+(a) The requested variance will not adversely affect the public health, safety or welfare.

+STAFF: The requested variance will not adversely affect public health, safety or welfare as the increase in building height will not affect sight lines or provide any other public health, safety or welfare issues.

+(b) The requested variance will not alter the essential character of the general vicinity.

+STAFF: The requested variance will not alter the essential character of the general vicinity as the variance requested is relatively small and unlikely to be apparent to the public.

+(c) The requested variance will not cause a hazard or nuisance to the public.

+STAFF: The requested variance will not cause a hazard or nuisance to the public as the increase in height is relatively small and unlikely to be visible to the public.

+(d) The requested variance will not allow an unreasonable circumvention of the zoning regulations.

+STAFF: The requested variance will not allow an unreasonable circumvention of zoning regulations as the requested variance is relatively small and is needed to provide an extra foot of interior height for each floor to provide higher ceilings.